TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## koilWeatherSync
+- Migrated from `__resource.lua` to modern `fxmanifest.lua` with Lua 5.4 support.
+- Refactored server logic into modular functions for time and weather control.
+- Rewrote client synchronization with toggleable export `SetEnableSync` and cleaner event handling.